Scoring Your FICO

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to ensure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone with a stronger FICO score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of an individual having a near perfect credit score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit history.
+Call us at (818) 269-1966 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+You want a stronger score, but how do you get it?
+Building your FICO score takes time.
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt transferred to a single card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt transferred to a single card.

-- Chain store cards and service station cards.
-For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always beware of holding a high balance for more than a couple of months because these types of cards normally have a higher interest rate.
+- Retail cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of charging a high balance for more than a couple of billing cycles because these types of cards traditionally have a surprising interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.